winglang/playground/apps/tour/src/tutorials/main/02-tutorial.md

-# Let's add the first cloud service to our app

-Below is an empty Wing source code file.
-The first line, "bring cloud", lets us access resources from the Wing standard library.

-1. **Uncomment line 3**.
-A **queue** will appear in the simulator to the right.
-2. Click **Next** to continue
+# Push a message to the queue

+1. In the Wing Simulator, **click on the resource in the center named "cloud.Queue"**.
+An interaction panel will appear on the right hand side.
+2. Under **Push Message**, type in a message and click **Send**.

+🔍 Notice how the **Approx size** of the queue has changed.